SWAT-engineering/borg-backup-remotely/README.md

 The process work as follows, given a borg backup server B, and a machine where this program is running C, and a server to be backed-up T.

 - C setups ssh connection to T with and SSH agent forwarded
-- C load append-only backup SSH key in SSH agent with a timeout of 3 seconds
+- C loads append-only backup SSH key in SSH agent with a timeout of 3 seconds
-- C sends borg create (that target B) to T sending the backup passphrase to the stdin
+- C sends borg create (and forwards a single connection to B ) to T and sends the backup passphrase to the stdin
-- T uses agent to create SSH connection, and then starts backup process
+- T uses SSH agent to create SSH connection, and then starts backup process
-- C now sets up a tcp forwarding to B via T
-- C creates a local SSH agent with the prune key loaded, but only allows for a single connection to it
+- C creates a local SSH agent with the prune key loaded, but only allows for a single connection to the agent
-- C now runs the borg prune command locally against B, but uses T for tcp forwarding
+- C now runs the borg prune command locally against B

 This way:

+- T does not need to have network access to B
 - T never has any ssh-key local that can connect to the B server
 - T never has the passphrase of the borg backup repo in the environment or a local file
-- If someone were to take over T, they could only get hold of the backup ssh-key, which only allows appends to the backup
+- If someone were to take over T and watch the connections coming in, they could only get hold of the backup ssh-key, which only allows appends to the backup
-- You have to make sure C is secure, as it knows all the private keys
+- You have to make sure C is secure, as it knows all the private keys and can connect to B
-- C doesn't have to have access to the B server, it only needs to connect to the servers that need to be backed-up

 ## Setup